votingworks/arlo-cvr-encryption/README.md

 explicitly ask for as many as we're using.

 Configuring Ray: There are two YAML configurations for Ray in the `cloud` directory.
-One of them `aws-config.yaml` works and is tested regular.
+One of them `aws-config.yaml` works and is execised regularly.
 The other, `azure-config.yaml` is more of a work in progress and should not be assumed to be ready to go.
+If you want to run on a cluster other than AWS, you'll have some extra work to do.

 A third file, `iam-policy-summary.txt` is something of an outline of how we had to specify the AWS security policies (IAM) in order to ensure that